ks888/ansible-playbook-debugger/README.md

 ## Contributing

-Contributions are very welcome, including bug reports, idea sharing, feature requests, and English correction of documents.
+Contributions are very welcome.
+Feel free to open an issue or create a pull request.